Permitted testing aids

 Candidates are advised to bring only essential items, as neither the test centre nor the GAMSAT Office can be held responsible for the security of their belongings.
 There will be limited space to store bags and candidates will not be allowed to access their bags until the lunch break.

-Note: All other items, including but not limited to calculators, stopwatches, audio or recording devices of any kind, digital watches, smart watches, note paper, pencil cases, rulers, coloured pens/pencils, and highlighters are prohibited and their use will be considered an act of misconduct.
+Note: All other items, including but not limited to calculators, stopwatches, audio or recording devices of any kind, digital watches, smart watches, note paper, pencil cases, rulers, smart pens, coloured pens/pencils, and highlighters are prohibited and their use will be considered an act of misconduct.

 Access to food (including sweets and nuts), earplugs, medication or other medical equipment (e.g. support cushion) during the test will only be permitted due to a medical condition and can only be allowed if candidates have been granted reasonable adjustments.

 There may not be canteen facilities at the test centres, candidates are advised to bring lunch.